hneutr/webwebpage/docs/index.md

 permalink: /

 ---

 # webweb!

-webweb is a tool for displaying interactive network visualizations on the web!
-It's designed to make showing and sharing networks as easy as possible.
+a tool for creating, displaying, and sharing interactive network visualizations on the web designed for simplicity and ease of use.

-It's mostly written in javascript (making heavy use of [d3js](d3js.org)), and has interfaces for [MATLAB](http://danlarremore.com/webweb/) and [python](https://github.com/hneutr/webweb).

 {% include webweb.html webweb_json=site.data.infinite_jest %}

+## features

+- draws simple graphs
+- can handle multiple networks
+- supports layered networks (e.g., networks that change in time)
+- creates a single file without dependencies for easy sharing
+- embeddable
+- language support for [MATLAB](http://danlarremore.com/webweb/) and [python](https://github.com/hneutr/webweb), as well as [networkx](http://networkx.github.io/)

+It's mostly written in javascript (making heavy use of [d3js](d3js.org)).

+---

+## Why though?
+Sometimes, you need to see a network _right now_ -- You don't want to finagle 400 libraries or debug, you just want to see it.
+Right.
+Now.
+Enter webweb.

 ---